-However, there is no credible, concrete research that proves this, and what it should really come down to are your fitness goals.
+However, there is no credible, concrete research that proves this, and what it should come down to are your fitness goals.

-For instance, if your primary goal is to increase your aerobic endurance or lose body fat, then you should perform cardio first.
+If your primary goal is to increase your aerobic endurance or lose body fat, then you should perform cardio first.
 If your primary goal is to increase muscular strength, then do strength training first.
 To get the most out of your workout, perform the exercise that is most important to your goals first, when you are not fatigued.

 If your fitness goals include overall improvements, finish your workout with the type of exercise you enjoy most.

-The same applies to the folks I talk to who want to firm up their arms but don't like to lift weights because they don't want to "get big".
+The same applies to the folks I talk to who want to firm up their arms but don't like to lift weights because they don't want to "get big."

 Lifting weights does not equal "big" automatically, and you won't firm those muscles on the treadmill.
 Spend 10 minutes at the beginning of your workout working on your legs, chest, back, shoulders and arms and then go for your stair-stepping marathon.
 You will be shocked at how much more toned you become.